Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Introduction

 There are promising stochastic alternative quantum algorithms to VQE-based methods.
 The first is the quantum computing-enhanced quantum Monte-Carlo (QMC) method, which uses a statistical sampling of the ground state to speed up QMC \cite{Yang2021AcceleratedQuantumMonte, Huggins2022UnbiasingFermionicQuantum}.
 This method overcomes the sign problem faced by classical QMC for fermionic systems whilst being more robust to quantum noise than VQE, as it does not require an accurate preparation and measurement of the ground-state wavefunction.
 However, its success is dependent on the overlap between the initial and final states.
 As the overlap decreases, the number of measurements required to maintain accuracy increases exponentially \cite{Huggins2022UnbiasingFermionicQuantum}.
 The second is a family of sample-based Hamiltonian reduction algorithms such as the Quantum Selected Configuration Interaction (QSCI) proposed by Kanno \etal \cite{kanno_quantum-selected_2023}.
 This algorithm aims to stochastically reduce the size of the Hamiltonian by using the quantum computer to inform the user as to which electronic configurations contain the support of the target eigenstates, typically the ground state.
 The algorithm works as follows: first, an initial state is prepared on the quantum computer, which is assumed to have some non-zero overlap with the eigenstate of interest.
 Next, this initial state is evolved in a way that brings it closer to the true eigenstate.
 Subsequently, the final state is measured several times.
 These measurements indicate which computational basis states, or electronic configurations, are needed to recover the eigenstate of interest.
 The indicated configurations are then used to construct a subspace Hamiltonian, which is diagonalized classically.

-Since its advent, there have been several variants of QSCI, such as: (i) variants which uses Hamiltonian simulation instead of VQE for the approximate evolution step \cite{sugisaki_hamiltonian_2024}; (ii) the Sample-based Quantum Diagonalization (SQD), which improved on the efficiency of the construction of the sub-space Hamiltonian through better approximate evolution and configuration recovery \cite{robledo-moreno_chemistry_2024}; (iii) extensions to compute the ground and excited states of a molecule \cite{kanno_quantum-selected_2023,barison_quantum-centric_2024,robledo-moreno_chemistry_2024}; (iv) extensions to simulation of molecular interactions \cite{kaliakin_accurate_2024}; (v) the inclusion of neural networks \cite{chen_neural_2025}; and many others \cite{piccinelli_quantum_2025, Shajan2025QuantumCentricSimulations, Danilov2025EnhancingAccuracyEfficiency, Kaliakin2025ImplicitSolventSample}.
+Since its advent, there have been several variants of QSCI, such as: (i) variants which uses Hamiltonian simulation instead of VQE for the approximate evolution step \cite{sugisaki_hamiltonian_2024, mikkelsen_quantum-selected_2025}; (ii) the Sample-based Quantum Diagonalization (SQD), which improved on the efficiency of the construction of the sub-space Hamiltonian through better approximate evolution and configuration recovery \cite{robledo-moreno_chemistry_2024}; (iii) extensions to compute the ground and excited states of a molecule \cite{kanno_quantum-selected_2023,barison_quantum-centric_2024,robledo-moreno_chemistry_2024}; (iv) extensions to simulation of molecular interactions \cite{kaliakin_accurate_2024}; (v) the inclusion of neural networks \cite{chen_neural_2025}; (vi) an adaptive scheme which incorporates ideas from ADAPT-VQE into QSCI resulting in ADAPT-QSCI \cite{nakagawa_adapt-qsci_2024} and many others \cite{piccinelli_quantum_2025, Shajan2025QuantumCentricSimulations, Danilov2025EnhancingAccuracyEfficiency, Kaliakin2025ImplicitSolventSample}.
 In addition, there have been algorithms that were inspired by QSCI, including a sample-based Krylov quantum diagonalization (SKQD) algorithm \cite{yu_quantum-centric_2025}, which combines SQD with Krylov subspace diagonalization.
 Throughout this paper, we refer to variants of QSCI approaches as {\it Alg}-QSCI, where {\it Alg} indicates the distinct approach used.
 For example, the SQD work by Robledo-Moreno \etal \cite{robledo-moreno_chemistry_2024} utilized an LUCJ ansatz; hence, we refer to it as LUCJ-SQD.